 Unless otherwise indicated, the characteristics and amount of the claims or interests in the following classes are based on the books and records of the Debtors.
-Each Subclass is treated as a separate class for purposes of the Plan of Reorganization and the Bankruptcy Code.
-However, the following discussion may refer to a group of Subclasses as a single Class for ease of reference.
+Each-SubclassExcept as provided in section II.H below, each subclass is treated as a separate class for purposes of the Plan of Reorganization and the Bankruptcy Code.
+However, the following discussion may refer to a group of Subclassessubclasses as a single Classclass for ease of reference.